Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cURL/README.md

 -   Trivial port of the EasyConfig for 8.11.1 for 25.03.

--   Switched to the https protocol.
+-   Switched to the https protocol for source download

+-   Switched to the new EasyConfig parameters in 25.09.

+### Version 8.21.0 fir 26.03

+-   Trivial port of the EasyConfig for 8.17.0 in 25.09.